Eating a low-carb diet lines you up with a range of health benefits, including weight loss and metabolic improvements.

 This list of 39 low-carb foods will help you get started on the road to better health.

 From hamburger to steak, beef is carb-free and rich in iron and vitamin B12, both vital nutrients for keeping body systems running smoothly.
-Organ meats contain low amounts of carbohydrates but are nutritional powerhouses.
+Organ meats from cows also contain low amounts of carbohydrates but are nutritional powerhouses.

-Even the more fatty cuts of chicken, like thighs and wings have zero carbs and are an excellent source of protein.
+Even the more fatty cuts of chicken, like thighs and wings, have zero carbs and are an excellent source of protein.
+They are lower in fat than many other cuts of meat as well.
+The white meat, in particular, is very low in fat, making it a good choice for those who just want some protein.

 Many people enjoy pork, and bacon is especially popular among low-fat dieters.
 Since bacon is a processed food, keep consumption occasional, and choose products that are sugar-free; locally made bacon usually has fewer additives.